Profisee/kubernetes/AWS-EKS-CLI/README.md

 1. License
     - Profisee license associated with the dns for the environment
-    - Token for access to the profisee container

-		- Username
-		- Password

 2. Https certificate including the private key
 	- Certificate